The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 # Step 1: Create a project
 Let's get things started right:
-- use the npm command to initialize the project
+- use the `npm init` command to create a package.json
-- make a `src` folder with an `index.js` inside
+- make a `src/` folder with an `index.js` inside
   - Probably also want a `playground.js` file, but live your life
+  - remember, your package.json (and node_modules and the package-lock.json) should always stay in the root of the project, not a folder like `src/`.
+By staying in the root, other users can just run `npm install` and everything will work!
-- Add a start script that's uses `node` instead of `nodemon`
+- Add an nom `start` script that's uses `node` instead of `nodemon`
   - The interactive nature of `prompt-sync` doesn't seem to play nicely with `nodemon` unfortunately.
 - Finally, install the `prompt-sync` package as a dependency